-The Violence Prevention Initiative (VPI) at The Children's Hospital of Philadelphia offers free evidence-based educational tools for teens, parents, community members, and educators.
+The Violence Prevention Initiative (VPI) at Children's Hospital of Philadelphia offers free evidence-based violence prevention education tools for teens, parents, community members, and educators.
 These violence prevention education resources can be used to prevent youth violence and build community.

 Experts from VPI regularly conduct free educational webinars on various topics related to youth violence prevention.
 The webinars are recorded and are available below.
-Sign up to receive alerts about upcoming webinars.
+Sign up to receive alerts about upcoming violence prevention education webinars.

 - Counseling Families on Gun Safety in the Home

 Presenters: Joel Fein, MD, MPH; Michael Nance, MD, FACS, FAAP; Mary Fabio, MD, FAAP

 Target Audience: Physicians, nurses, social workers, mental health professionals, educators, administrators, counselors

 Presenters: Stephen Leff, PhD and Christine Waanders, PhD